Strep A: Parents warned to look out for these symptoms as scarlet fever cases rise

 On rare occasions, the bacteria can get into the bloodstream and cause an illness called invasive Group A Strep (iGAS).
 While still uncommon, there has been an increase in invasive Strep A cases this year, particularly in children under 10.

-The warning comes after a sixth child died after contracting a Strep A infection.
-The UKHSA says investigations are under way following the increase in cases, though there is no evidence that a new strain is circulating.
+The warning comes as a ninth child died after contracting a Strep A infection.
+The UKHSA says investigations are under way following the increase in cases.

 While scarlet fever is usually a mild illness, it is highly infectious.
 But what are the signs to look out for?
 And how worried should parents be?
 Our guide below may help to answer some of your questions.